 What to Expect at Home

-You will probably have pain in your limb for several days after your surgery.
+You may have pain in your limb for several days after the surgery.
 You may also have a feeling that your limb is still there.
-This is called phantom sensation.
+This is called phantom sensation .

 Family and friends can help.
 Talking with them about your feelings may make you feel better.
 They can also help you do things around your house and when you go out.

-If you have poor blood flow to your foot, follow your doctor's instructions for diet and medicines.
+If you have poor blood flow to your foot, follow your provider's instructions for diet and medicines.